How Can I Use Pointers in Java?

 In the given code, the null value was initialized to an object obj.
 On the obj object, the toString() operation has been performed.
 Since the obj value is null, the null pointer exception is provided as the output.

 Function pointers help indicate the address of a function.
 Some use cases of function pointers include developing a callback routine.
-A callback routine can be created with the help of a function calling another one based on its implementation.
+A callback routine can be created with the help of a function that calls another one based on its implementation.

 You will come across various method references for simulating a function pointer.
 Here, we will use the instance method of a specific object.